amk-dev/akashmohan.com/content/articles/random-thought-#1.md

 That will be awesome but first, release the first version.

 Release that first version before your product is no longer needed. do it.

-If you are building a product for the masses, Most of the times, The people using your app/website are not on the same level as you. most people are happy with an average product experience if it does solve a problem for them.
-So concentrate on the problem, everything else can be improved upon later.